-This guide will answer the following questions:
+This guide will reveal why that is, along with answering the following questions:

-Freight factoring, sometimes referred to as “load factoring” or “freight bill factoring,” is a subset of invoice factoring, which is a popular alternative financing solution for small business owners.
-Through invoice factoring, business owners can sell their outstanding accounts receivable to a third-party factoring company (also known as a “factor”) in exchange for an immediate cash advance.
-Invoice factoring is available for use across many industries, but freight factoring is specifically tailored toward trucking business owners looking more for consistent, reliable cash flow and quick working capital boosts.
+Freight factoring, sometimes referred to as “load factoring” or “truck factoring,” is a popular alternative financing solution for small business owners.
+This involves business owners selling outstanding accounts receivable to a third-party factoring company (also known as a “factor”) in exchange for an immediate cash advance.

 Freight factoring can be best described as trucking companies selling unpaid invoices for cash, allowing them to get paid for work much more quickly.